JessMotta/desafio_drone/README.md

 Objectives:
 ==========================================
-    1. Make work the eviroments ROS and V-REP, together
+    1. Make work the enviroments ROS and V-REP, together
     2. Make the quadcopter flying in the randon maze avoiding the obstacles
     3. And made the quadcopter find the black box